-Access Level Default Password and Community Name Description superuser Iser manager Manager Full access to all configuration options, diagnostic tests and password control. operator Operator Read/Write access to configuration and diagnostic features. viewer Viewer Read-only access to configuration and diagnostic features.
+Access Level Default Password and Community Name Description superuser Special access for maintenance and diagnostics, to be used under the direction of a qualified technician.
+Reserved for internal use only, manager Manager Full access to all configuration options, diagnostic tests and password control. operator Operator Read/Write access to configuration and diagnostic features. viewer Viewer Read-only access to configuration and diagnostic features.